SafarDB: FPGA-Accelerated Distributed Transactions via Replicated Data Types: Preliminaries

 \textit{Remote Direct Memory Access (RDMA)} allows user-space programs to access the memory of another node in a network without interrupting the remote CPU.
 State-of-the-art RDTs \cite{hamband} and SMR protocols \cite{mu} are specialized for RDMA networks.
 While the RDMA standard specifies a wide variety of RDMA \textit{verbs}, RDTs are implemented using $\mathsf{Read}$ and $\mathsf{Write}$ exclusively.

 \textbf{Traditional RDMA. \ } The CPU, memory, and \textit{RDMA-enabled NIC (RNIC)} are connected via PCIe.
 Local and remotely-accessible memory regions are allocated in user space.
 The \textit{Queue Pair Context (QPC)} maintains a set of permissions which govern local and remote access to memory; applications may dynamically adjust permissions at runtime \cite{mu}.
-The CPU accesses a \textit{doorbell register} via memory-mapped I/O to inform the RNIC when a verb is ready to transmit\footnote{An expanded explanation is provided in the paper appendix: github.com/javadsaberlatibari/FPGA\_Consensus/blob/vldb\_crdts\_plus\_kv/SafarDB-appendix-VLDB.pdf}.
+The CPU accesses a \textit{doorbell register} via memory-mapped I/O to inform the RNIC when a verb is ready to transmit\footnote{See the extended appendix: \url{https://bit.ly/4vc7FNo}.}

 \textbf{RDMA for Network-Attached FPGAs. \ } The FPGA card connects to a host CPU via PCIe, and features onboard \textit{high-bandwidth memory (HBM)}.
 The host CPU programs and initializes the FPGA, initializes the internal state, and starts the FPGA execution.
 The \textit{Ethernet Medium Access Control Block (CMAC)} and \textit{Network} kernels implement a \textit{`soft'} RNIC, which supports RoCEv2, and communicate with the \textit{application} kernel.